chandan-0416/Backend-Project/Readme.md

 4. npm i bcrypt jsonwebtoken
 - bcrypt: A library to help you hash passwords.
 - JWT: it's bearer token.
 (Access token, Refresh token)

-5. # Explain the code of user models
+5. Explain the code of user models

-- # import
 - mongoose → Used to create MongoDB models and schemas. |for creating schemas & interacting with MongoDB.
 - Schema → A blueprint/structure for how a user document should look. | Schema → shortcut for mongoose.Schema.
 - jwt → Used to generate tokens for login (Access + Refresh tokens).